 13. Trap the dog.
 Purchase a live trap and bait it with canned dog food.
 After trapping the dog, take the dog to the local humane society.
 Do not relocate the dog to a remote area.
 Traps can be quickly purchased on the internet and delivered quickly.

 14. Shoot the dog.
 The choice of last resort, which if done, must be done safely.
 Shooting ranges from a pellet or BB type gun to sting the dog and scare it or possibly to a firearm that will dispose of the pest.

 15. Call your neighbor and ask them to control their dog and wait to see if they will stop the barking dog from barking.
 For example, could they put the dog inside the house when they are absent?
 Then call again later...politely, and wait again.

 16. Email your neighbor.
-Send them a note asking for their cooperation and give them this link about what they can do to stop the barking.
+Send them a note asking for their cooperation to stop the barking.

 17. Print the above article regarding "stop dog barks" and put it in the neighbors mailbox along with a kind note requesting they address the never ending barking.

 18. Bribe the dog.
 Give him some treats only when he is not barking.
 Tell him no when he barks.